djalbat/find-cli/README.md

   --quietly|-q                             Do not show the directory and file path matching

   --format|-f                              Formatted output, shown only once the search completes.

+  --glob|-g                                Treat the argument as a glob, which is the default.

+  --regex|-g                               Treat the argument as a regular expression.

+  --string|-s                              Treat the argument as a string.

+  --interactive|-i                         Interactive mode, allowing the argument to be provided via stdin.
 ```

 ### Setup